Access4Learning/SIF3DMGenerator-Java/SIF3DMGenerator/README.md

 ## Version from Oct 19, 2020
 - Minor update to the sif3.3Common-0.15.0.jar file.
 Enforces lower case "value" for JAXB property called 'value' for data models that use the upper camel case naming convention otherwise.

+## Version from Feb 10, 2021
+- Minor update to the sif3.3Common-0.15.0.jar file.
+Support for infrastructure namespace mapping.

 # Download Instructions
 How to download this project: